Underwater Photography: Showcasing the Wonders of the Underwater World Through Black and White

-Scuba diving has always been a normal activity for us.
+Scuba diving has always been a normal activity for me.
 Swimming under water is second nature.
-Our dives allow us to see marine animals and seascapes, which are far more varied and rich than those we see on land.
+Diving allow me to see marine animals and seascapes, which are far more varied and richer than those I see on land.
 Most people only think of the underwater world in color.
-From an artistic point of view, we think that this is an insufficient approach.
-We chose to use black and white photography to show another, more contemplative vision of a world which is largely unknown to those who dwell on land.
+From an artistic point of view, I think that this is an insufficient approach.
+I chose to use black and white photography to show another, more contemplative vision of a world which is largely unknown to those who dwell on land.

 Black and white photography is a suitable photographic technique for many nature scenes.
 It requires a different way of thinking from color photography.
 A black and white photograph should be planned from the framing to the post-processing on a computer.
 Photography in black and white involves its own philosophy of photography, and black and white photos can convey certain emotions that cannot be expressed through color photos.

 Black-and-white photographs immediately emphasize the point of interest.
 The viewer’s gaze is guided by geometric shapes, lines of flight, perspectives, and the contrast between light and dark.
 These are the elements which will enable the viewer to understand the message I want to convey.
 I could simplify this by saying that a black-and-white photograph goes straight to the point to deliver its essential message.
 Color photographs allow digressions and may lead the viewer to the message by secondary roads.
 Black and white is a more direct creative technique.

 Black and white photography is an uncompromising creative art.
 Errors in the framing, composition, choice of points of interest, choice of lights, or choices during processing will result in an uninteresting photo.
 Color photography is more forgiving of mistakes.
 The way that colors attract the viewer’s eyes often masks mistakes in composition.

 The underwater world is unique and magical.
 It inspires people to dream.
 In my photographs, I try to show the beauty of this world, because it needs our protection.